jc-cedric/jc-cedric/README.md

 - 👋 Hi, I’m Cédric HAZOUME
-- 👀 I’m a FullStack Software Engineer, Data Scientist and AI & Big Data Engineer
+- 👀 I’m a FullStack Software Engineer, a Data Scientist, and AI & Big Data Engineer
 - 📫 You can join me at cedric.hazoume@gmail.com

 <!---